Back to home

 • With our Customers and their authorized users, who access Candidate data they collect through the Service.

 • With service providers and sub-processors that perform services on our behalf under written confidentiality and data protection obligations, including cloud hosting, database hosting, CDN and media storage, email delivery, payment processing, real-time video infrastructure, speech-to-text, AI model providers, logging, analytics, and customer support.
-A current list is available on request.
+Our full sub-processor register is published at /sub-processors and is updated whenever a sub-processor is added, removed, or materially changed.

 • With professional advisors (lawyers, accountants, auditors, insurers) subject to confidentiality.